Can My Disability Benefits Be Taken Away?

 Appealing the Decision to Stop Your Disability Benefits

 Try not to panic if you receive a notice saying the Social Security Administration plans to stop your disability payments: you may be able to fight termination of benefits by appealing the SSA’s decision.

 If you intend to appeal, it is extremely important that you act quickly.
 If you fail to respond within 60 days of receiving your notice of termination, you will have to go through the additional hassle of explaining your delay to the SSA — which may reject your explanation.
 The process will be faster and easier if you simply meet the 60-day deadline instead of depending on an extension, which is not guaranteed.

 If you act very quickly and respond to the termination notice within 10 days, there’s an added benefit: you can ask the SSA to keep sending you your normal payments while your appeal is being deliberated — specifically, throughout the Reconsideration and ALJ (Administrative Law Judge) Hearing.
 Again, you can make this request after the 10-day deadline passes, but it is simpler and easier to follow the deadline where possible.

 While it is important not to delay for too long, claimants are also strongly advised to approach the appeals process with the assistance of an experienced attorney.
 The multi-stage disability appeals process is rife with opportunities for errors and mistakes, but your attorney will help make sure you understand your rights, responsibilities, and potential strategies for obtaining a favorable outcome.

-If you need help appealing a disability decision, the disability lawyers of Young, Marr, Mallis & Associates may be able to help.
+If you need help appealing a disability decision, the Philadelphia disability benefits lawyers of Young, Marr, Mallis & Associates may be able to help.
 To set up a free and confidential case evaluation, call our law offices at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania today.
 We proudly serve the residents of Eastern Pennsylvania and New Jersey.